sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 }
 ```

-We are getting the user id from event object.
+We are getting the user id from the event object.

-If you head back to the `/private` endpoint.
+If you head back to Insomnia and hit the `/private` endpoint.

 ![Get caller identity id in Facebook authenticated route](/assets/examples/api-auth-facebook/get-caller-identity-id-in-facebook-authenticated-route.png)

 You should see the user id.
-Note this matches the identity id that was generated from the earlier step.
+Note, this matches the identity id that was generated from the step where we generated a set of IAM credentials.

 ```
 Hello us-east-1:46625265-9c97-420f-a826-15dbc812a008!